S&P 500, Dow rise after mixed bank earnings; tech-heavy Nasdaq falls

 July 14 (Reuters) - The S&P 500 and Dow indexes edged higher in volatile trading on Tuesday as investors digested a mixed bag of quarterly earnings reports from U.S. lenders but technology stocks fell on worries over new business restrictions in California.

-Largest U.S. lender JPMorgan Chase & Co JPM.N was up 0.2% after it posted a smaller-than-expected 51% drop in second-quarter profit.
+JPMorgan Chase & Co JPM.N, the largest U.S. lender, was up 0.2% after it posted a smaller-than-expected 51% drop in second-quarter profit.

-However, Wells Fargo & Co WFC.N tumbled 5.7% after booking a quarterly loss for the first time since the 2008 financial crisis.
-Citigroup Inc C.N was also down 2.7% as it reported a steep fall in quarterly profit.
+Wells Fargo & Co WFC.N, however, fell 5.5% after booking a quarterly loss for the first time since the 2008 financial crisis.
+Citigroup Inc C.N was also down 2.5% as it reported a steep fall in quarterly profit.

-The S&P 500 banks index .SPXBK slipped 1.3% as the banks set aside a combined $28 billion to cover potential losses on loans to borrowers hurt by the coronavirus pandemic.
+The S&P 500 banks index .SPXBK slumped 1.6% as the three banks set aside a combined $28 billion to cover potential losses on loans to borrowers hurt by the coronavirus pandemic.

-"We're clearly in for more volatility as earnings season is now beginning, and these increases in the virus in California, Texas, Tennessee and Florida are going to continue to keep people on edge," said Randy Frederick, vice president of trading and derivatives at Charles Schwab in Austin, Texas.
+"The choppiness is very natural as we've had our fair share of gains over the last two or three weeks now," said Luis Strohmeier, wealth advisor at Octavia in Los Angeles, California.

+"There's a level of uncertainty due to California temporary shutting down indoors ... because we weren't prepared for a reversal in the opening."

 Wall Street has reclaimed most of its coronavirus-driven losses since March as a raft of monetary and fiscal stimulus and upbeat economic data raised hopes of a swift post-pandemic recovery.